arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 # Troubleshooting
 ## OpenMV Firmware Flashing Issues
 - If the upload of the OpenMV firmware fails during the download, put the board back in boot loader mode and try again.
 Give it a few tries until the firmware gets successfully uploaded.
 - If the upload of the OpenMV firmware fails without even starting, try uploading the latest firmware using the "Load Specific Firmware File" option.
 You can find the latest firmware on the [OpenMV Github repository](https://github.com/openmv/openmv/releases).
+Look for a file called *firmware.bin* in the PORTENTA folder.
 - If you experience issues putting the board in bootloader mode, make sure you first update the bootloader to the latest version using the *PortentaH7_updateBootloader* sketch from the examples menu in the Arduino IDE.
 - If the camera cannot get recognized by the OpenMV IDE or if you see a "No OpenMV Cams found!" message, press the reset button of Portenta once and wait until you see the blue LED flashing.
 Then try again connecting to the board.
+- If you see a "OSError: Reset Failed" message, reset the board by pressing the reset button.
+Wait until you see the blue LED flashing, connect the board to the OpenMV IDE and try running the script again.

 **Authors:** Sebastian Romero
 **Reviewed by:** Lenard George [6.10.2020]
-**Last revision:** Sebastian Romero [5.10.2020]
+**Last revision:** Sebastian Romero [7.10.2020]